tjpilant/aigent/README.md

 AIGENT's roadmap includes:

 1. Expanding agent swarm capabilities for more complex tasks and interactions.
-2. Developing a web interface for broader accessibility.
+2. Enhancing the web interface with more advanced features and improved user experience.
 3. Integrating with APIs like OpenAI and Anthropic for enhanced AI capabilities.
 4. Implementing intelligent PDF splitting based on content structure.
 5. Developing advanced visualization for document structure and AI agent interactions.